neondatabase/website/content/docs/functions/max.md

 LIMIT 5;
 ```

-This query finds the largest order amount for each customer and returns the top 5 customers, sorted by their largest order.
+This query finds the largest order amount for each customer and returns the top 5 customers, sorted in order of the largest order amount.

 ```text
  customer_id | largest_order